What Do Chief Executive Do?

 Job Outlook for Chief Executives

-There were about 308,900 jobs for Chief Executive in 2016 (in the United States).
+In 2016, there was an estimated number of 308,900 jobs in the United States for Chief Executive.
 There is little to no growth in job opportunities for Chief Executive.
 Due to new job openings and attrition, there will be an average of 20,000 job openings in this field each year.

 The states with the most job growth for Chief Executive are Washington, Utah, and Colorado.
 Watch out if you plan on working in Maine, Ohio, or Pennsylvania.
 These states have the worst job growth for this type of profession.